aiwaves-cn/agents/README.md

 **Agents** is an open-source library/framework for building autonomous language agents.
 The library is carefully engineered to support important features including **long-short term memory**, **tool usage**, **web navigation**, **multi-agent communication**, and brand new features including **human-agent interaction** and **symbolic control**.
 With **Agents**, one can customize a language agent or a multi-agent system by simply filling in a config file in natural language and deploy the language agents in a terminal, a Gradio interface, or a backend service.

-One major different between our **Agents** framework and other existing frameworks for language agents is that our framework allows users to provide fine-grained control and guidance to language agents via an **SOP (Standard Operation Process)**.
+One major difference between **Agents** and other existing frameworks for language agents is that our framework allows users to provide fine-grained control and guidance to language agents via an **SOP (Standard Operation Process)**.
 An SOP defines subgoals/subtasks for the overall task and allows users to customize a fine-grained workflow for the language agents.